Kong/terraform-aws-eks-blueprint-konnect-kmesh-zone/README.md

 Mesh Manager is ideal for organizations who want to have one or more global control planes that allow you to run your mesh deployments across multiple zones.
 You can run a mix of Kubernetes and Universal zones.
 Your mesh deployment environments can include multiple isolated meshes for multi-tenancy, with workloads running in different regions, on different clouds, or in different data-centers.

-This EKS Blueprint will create a Kong Mesh Zone Control Plane integrated with Mesh Manager in Kong Konnect.
+This EKS Blueprint will deploy a Kong Mesh Zone Control Plane integrated with Mesh Manager in Kong Konnect.

 ## Helm Chart